-I sprinkle the final layer of cinnamon sugar over the batter.
-I pop the pan in the oven.
-I tap my heels impatiently for the length of a song.
-I give up.
-I can’t tap for 25 minutes, so I keep myself busy doing other things.
+I sprinkle the final layer of cinnamon sugar over the batter, then pop the pan in the oven.
+My heels impatiently for the length of a song.
+I give up because I can’t tap for 25 minutes, so I keep myself busy doing other things.

 My plants are dry.
-As I finish watering and talking to plant number 9 – The timer goes off.
-I pull the cake from the oven, careful not to get burned.
-I take a deep sniff.
+As I finish watering and talking to plant number 9 – The timer goes off, so I pull the cake from the oven, careful not to get burned.
+Take a deep sniff.

 It takes forever to cool.

 I cut it into squares and three hands grab a piece.
 Then another.
 Where did they come from?
 Where were they when I was mixing up this situation?!